 CPM bidding is only available for video and display ads.
 Again, you should only be using this strategy if you’re less concerned with user interaction and more concerned with brand exposure.
 It’s generally more costly and doesn’t focus on driving conversions.

 This is exactly like Target CPA, but there’s no specific CPA limitation that you provide.
-Adwords will just try to get the most conversions possible no matter what.
+Google Ads will just try to get the most conversions possible no matter what.

 This bidding strategy is best suited for accounts that get at least 100 conversions a month at a minimum, but the more, the better.
 This is a relatively new keyword bidding strategy and is only available for SEM campaigns.